-The table below sets out total remuneration delivered to the Chief Executive Officer over the last two years valued using the methodology applied to the single total figure of remuneration.
-The Remuneration Committee does not believe that the remuneration payable in its earlier years as a private company bears any comparative value to that paid in its later years and therefore the Remuneration Committee has chosen to disclose remuneration only for the two most recent financial years.
+The table below sets out total remuneration delivered to the Chief Executive Officer over the last three years valued using the methodology applied to the single total figure of remuneration.
+The Remuneration Committee does not believe that the remuneration payable in the Company's earlier years as a private company bears any comparative value to that paid in its later years and therefore the Remuneration Committee has chosen to disclose remuneration only for the three most recent financial years

-Period Single total figure of remuneration (1) Annual bonus payout against maximum opportunity Long term incentive vesting rates against maximum opportunity Year ended 31 December 2017 11,033,025 100% 100% Year ended 31 December 2016 407,533 100% 100%
+Period Single total figure of remuneration (1) Annual bonus payout against maximum opportunity Long term incentive vesting rates against maximum opportunity Year ended 31 December 2018 786,311 97% n/a Year ended 31 December 2017 11,033,025 100% 100% Year ended 31 December 2016 407,533 100% 100%

-(1) This total includes unrealised gains on share options vesting in each of the financial years shown above.
+(1) For the year ended 31 December 2017, this total includes unrealised gains on share options vesting in each of the financial years shown above.
 These gains remain unrealised as options have not yet been exercised.